- Purchase the complete Expat Arrivals Boston Guide (PDF)

 The home-based school assignment plan doesn’t apply to high schools and children in high school in Boston can attend any school.

-There are also publicly funded charter and pilot schools in Boston that have greater control of their curriculum and teaching method; however, space in these schools is limited and competition over placements is fierce.
+There are also publicly funded charter and pilot schools in Boston that have greater control of their curriculum and teaching methods.
+That said, space in these schools is limited and competition over placements is fierce.

 Private and international schools in Boston